Discussion in 'January 2009' started by Dlev59, Jan 19, 2009.

 Great Podshow and Great post game analysis.

+That's Iverson-speak.
 Guys, I wonder what he's trying to say?

 That he wants to try coaching?

 He's trying to say that he should be taking more shots, running the point more, and playing more minutes.
 And what the heck, let's try it.
 Let him pick his teammates and let's what he can do.

 Funny thing is i remember us doing it numerous times before and after BW even in the PO's.
 I think that as a team ages the need for young fresh legs becomes crucial.
 It's not so much relying on one player as much as needing an energy boost in the line-up to elevate the energy of the unit as a whole, and cover as many mistakes as possible.
 That's not an indictment on the players we have as much as an acknowledging they can't do all the things they used to.
 Their veteran presence combined with youth is what is valuable and keeps a team competitive after the stars are not in their prime anymore.
 That's mainly how i look at Amir.
 He can run like a lunatic covering as many people as possible and getting back to his man.
 Now alone that i'm not sure if he would be as effective but with the experience in the SL (Sheed specifically) it works.
 Max provides this as well to a degree.
 I agree with you that we shouldn't be so dependant on that presence in the line-up, but it is what is.
 The way the team is presently constructed, the youth has to be maximized and counted on.
 This was actually already mentioned in another article.
 Curry basically said something like if our defense is better, he can get more shots or something like that.
 When Curry talks i try to not listen too closely b/c it makes my head hurt.
 I know you were were being partly sarcastic.
 For some reason i thought of that article b/c it didn't make any sense.

 This is great.